-Volkswagen Bank GmbH's Common Equity Tier 1 capital increased during the year under review primarily as a result of the total increase of €3.8 billion in the capital reserves and in retained earnings.
-The increase in the Common Equity Tier 1 capital had a positive effect on the leverage ratio.
+Volkswagen Bank GmbH's Common Equity Tier 1 capital declined during the period under review primarily as a result of the increase in the first loss position.
+The capital decrease had a negative effect on the leverage ratio.

 TABLE 9: LEVERAGE RATIO DISCLOSURE TEMPLATE